SteveBarnett/human-centred/air.md

     - Everything creates some problems
 - Check if the iron triangle still applies.
 Fast, cheap, good: pick two.
     - If it looks like all three, look more closely to see the hidden cost or lower quality.
+    - Keep in mind that we have ongoing obsession with speed being good (exemplified by "Move fast and break things")
 - Start with low-fidelity, not the high-fidelity that AI gives us
     - It distracts us by presuming the conceptual and operational decisions have been made and are fixed
+- Check everything it produces in fine detail
+    - AI is know to be inconsistent and inaccurate, to contain errors and omissions

 ### Don't use AI at all